Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Don't have the correct size baking pan for a cake or casserole?
 Downsize a larger one by simply molding a piece of heavy duty foil and fitting it in the pan to adjust for the desired dimensions as shown.
 You could also add a second piece of foil perpendicular to the one in place to adjust the width of the pan as well as the length.
-Then line the entire pan with parchment or a sheet of foil and pour in batter or casserole ingredients.
-This has worked many times for me in a pinch when the pan I had on hand was too big and I did not want to end up with a flat cake.

 By Carolyn from Bellevue, WA

 Baking is an exact science, and it is important to be well prepared.
 Here's how:

 Source: My Mom

 By Irishwitch from Aurora, CO

 I am very thrifty.
 To make my parchment paper last longer, I bake with it at least twice before throwing it away.
 I use it when baking cookies and bread.
 I just flip it over and reuse it for the next batch.

 When baking cupcakes if I don't fill all of the tins, I put an ice cube in the empty cups.
 This is easier than filling the empties with water.